jonchhen/SocketProgramming/README.md

 Client.java: Has client code
 Server.java: Has server code
-HandleClient.java: Handles the math part of the program / deals with client
+HandleClient.java: Handles the math part of the program / deals with client Utilities.java: Handles the code that writes to the log file
 Makefile: used to compile the program